matta-research-group/SwiftPol/paper/paper.md

 # Acknowledgements

-Hannah Turney is supported by funding contributions from the UKRI Biotechnology and Biological Sciences Research Council (grant ref.
+Hannah Turney is supported by funding contributions from the United Kingdom Research and Innovation Biotechnology and Biological Sciences Research Council (grant ref.
 BB/T008709/1) and Johnson&Johnson Innovative Medicine.

 We acknowledge contributions and feedback from Jeffrey Wagner at the Open Force field consortium and Anusha Lalitha, David Hahn, and Gary Tresadern at Johnson&Johnson Innovative Medicine.